A Complete Hawaii Packing List (From A Frequent Visitor)

 I recommended packing two pairs of sunglasses for any tropical vacation.
 I love SOJOS sunglasses on Amazon, they have so many cute styles and are great quality for the price.

 Make sure you have something to read on the beach (and the flight).
-I always have a few free library books on my Kindle to read on vacation.
+I always have a of my favorite books on my Kindle to read on vacation.
 If you prefer physical books, check this list of the top books of 2023 and order one before your trip!

 Beach Bag